 Why is Construction Budgeting Necessary?

 Construction budgeting is an instrumental step in determining the outcome of a building project.
 Similar to a compass, the budget shows your work progress, guides you in planning your next step, and increases the profitability of the project.
-Whether it’s new construction or renovation or expansion of an existing building, undertaking construction budgeting is indispensable.
+Whether it’s new construction, renovation, or expansion of an existing building, undertaking construction budgeting is indispensable.

-When you have properly planned for the project, you can take calculated steps to ensure everything stays within the budget.
+When properly planning for the project, you can take calculated steps to ensure everything stays within the budget.
 A comparison of actual costs with projected costs is important to measure the efficiency of the project.
 By developing a carefully constructed budget, you can save time and money throughout the project.

-One classic way of making an organization efficient is to set SMART goals and track key performance indicators (KPIs).
-Budgeting improves project management by forcing you to set achievable goals and accomplish them within restricted funds.
+Construction budgeting improves project management by pushing you to set achievable goals and accomplish them within restricted funds.
 It also keeps your employees accountable for reaching set benchmarks.
-As a result, profits increase when estimated costs are lowered with the same outcomes.
+As a result, profits increase when the same outcomes are achieved with lowered estimated costs.

-While developing a budget for construction, you will be able to prioritize essential components of the project.
+While developing a construction budget, you will be able to prioritize essential components of the project.
 For instance, if the funds are limited, a contractor can focus on essential tasks and reduce the direct costs of excludable jobs.
 Furthermore, you can find alternatives that will not affect the costs but yield the same value.
 If a client wants hardwood flooring, but the price for a square foot is $28, use a cost-effective alternative like bamboo that costs $4 per square foot.

-The best practice is to divide a construction budget into three essentials – hard costs, soft costs, and profits.
+The best practice is to divide a construction budget into four essentials – hard costs, soft costs, overhead profits, and contingencies.

 1. Hard Costs (Direct Costs)

-As their second name suggests, hard costs comprise expenses directly connected to the actual building work and development.
-They represent the cost of tangible aspects such as –
+As the name suggests, hard costs or direct costs comprise expenses directly connected to the actual building work and development.
+Hard costs make up 70-80% of the total construction budget.
+Sometimes referred to as “brick-and-mortar” costs, hard costs represent the cost of tangible aspects such as –

 - Equipment Costs